ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 # Automated Investigation and Response (AIR) with Office 365

 Automated investigation and response (AIR) capabilities (included in [Office 365 Advanced Threat Protection](office-365-atp.md) Plan 2) enable you to run automated investigation and remediation processes in response to well known threats that exist today.
 Read this article to get an overview of AIR and how it can help your organization and security operations teams mitigate threats more effectively and efficiently.
+To get started using AIR, see [Automatically investigate and respond to threats in Office 365](office-365-air.md).

 ## Alerts